 By: Anke Humpert

 I love tools, and I love textures.
-So talking about my favourite tools will naturally also be a lot about textures.
+So talking about my favorite tools will naturally also be a lot about textures.

 The first set of tools I would like to show you if the one above.
 It´s a set of dentist tools that I found at my local flea market.
 They have all kinds of hooks and tiny curves so you can reach every nook and cranny (originally) in teeth, but I use them for working with clay obviously.
 Since I love to have lots of textures in my work they are fantastic if something gets stuck in or need some correction in the not so easy to reach places.
 I have covered all the handles of my dentist tools with various techniques, which is great for two reasons.
 First I always know my own tools and if they go wandering I still know they are mine.
 And second they also serve as demo pieces when I am teaching.
 Sometimes I am talking about a certain technique and I always have an example to show with me.